This course is only open to students of the ResMA Linguistics.

-In this course, we discuss how to do research in Contact Linguistics.
-We consider how to develop experiments for such research, and how to deal with the various ways and materials available to collect data.
-We discuss the background literature, and explain how the results of an experiment may lead up to a publication or a book chapter.
-Topics to be covered include: syntactic priming, psycholinguistic reseach on bilingualism, investigating bilingualism using different types of data, and investigating bilingualism in different grammatical areas.
+This seminar discusses topics in Contact Linguistics, focusing in particular on the practicalities of doing research: how to develop hypotheses and experiments for such research, and how to deal with the various ways and materials available to collect data.
+Topics to be covered include: overview of the main sources of divergence among bilinguals (e.g., transfer, incomplete acquisition, universal principles, language exposure); different types of experimental groups and control groups; investigating bilingualism using different types of data (production and/or comprehension), and investigating bilingualism in different grammatical areas.
 The teaching material includes journal articles, chapters from PhD theses in contact linguistics, and websites where students can find stimuli that can be used in experiments.

 Mode of instruction

 5 EC x 28 hours= 140 hours

 Amount of lectures: (2 hours per 7 week =) 14 hours

 Assignments: (2 x 16 hours) = 32 hours

 Final paper= about 50 hours (10-12 hours reading extra literature + 8-10 hours for extra data collection, 8 hours results analysis, 25 hours writing).